 We offer a range of activities for both boys and girls which take place either during lunch times or after school.
 These include:

-Football (girls, boys and mixed teams), Netball, Rugby, Choir, Art, *Dance, Computers, Drawing, Drama, Hockey, Film, Photography, Spanish, Cricket (seasonal), Ukulele and *Multi Skills.
+Football (girls, boys and mixed teams), Choir, Art, *Dance, Computers, Golf, Drama, Archery, Film, Photography, Book, Cricket (seasonal), and *Multi Skills.

 Clubs marked with * have a fee, please refer to the latest club list